RongkunWang/NSWConfiguration/README.md

 cmake --build freedomfiles -- -j
 ```

-* If available, you can change the buildsystem:
+* If available, you can change the buildsystem (you must do this in a
+  new build directory, otherwise `cmake` will detect the build files
+  from the other generator and will fail):
 ```bash
 cmake -Bninja-build -S. -GNinja -DTDAQ_VERSION=${TDAQ_VERSION}
 cmake --build ninja-build -- -j